Best Christmas TV shows for 2025: Your guide to the unmissable highlights across all platforms

 Rowan Atkinson has serious baby trouble this ChristmasChristmas 2025 is just around the corner, so here’s an essential guide to the best TV shows over the festive period.

-We already have guides to the best Christmas TV on the BBC and also the top festive specials on ITV.
+We also have guides to the best Christmas TV on the BBC and the top festive specials on ITV.
 But as well as the BBC and ITV here we also look at Channel 4, Channel 5, Netflix and Sky.

-Excitingly, it’s just been announced we’re getting a very special Christmas episode of The Great British Bake Off to enjoy.
+Excitingly, it’s been announced we’re getting a very special Christmas episode of The Great British Bake Off to enjoy.
 Plus, Rowan Atkinson is involved in baby mayhem on Netflix and ITV has possibly the biggest drama of the year coming out.
+And Claudia is back for a new series of The Traitors!

 Here’s our picks of the best Christmas TV shows heading your way…

-The Great Peep Show Christmas Bake Off (Channel 4)
+The Great Christmas Bake Off (Channel 4, Christmas Day, 8.00 pm)

 If you combine Rowan Atkinson and a baby you’re bound to have plenty of laughs.
 This is the follow-up to Man vs Bee, which saw Atkinson’s hapless character Trevor Bingley terrorised by a bee.
 Now, Trevor is a school caretaker, but his life is turned upside down when a baby is left at the school.

 Trevor tries to reunite the baby with its family, but it doesn’t quite go to plan!
-The four-part special drops on Netflix on December 11.
+The four-part special will be a cracker.

 Call the Midwife fans are in for a treat because there’s two festive specials on the way.
 The senior members of the team head to Hong Kong on a mercy mission, leaving the younger midwives to cope alone in Poplar.
 The makers have teased that Sister Julienne “suddenly finds herself excited about the Order’s future”.